 After getting up early to drive Daddy to work, we came home for some special birthday confetti pancakes with rainbow sprinkles.

-M.was VERY excited about the sprinkles.
+Maggie was VERY excited about the sprinkles.
 After picking them all off, she asked for more.
 She eventually did eat the pancakes too.
 Only on her birthday!
-After breakfast, she got to open a few presents, including her beautiful birthday dress from Auntie L., which she (of course) wanted to put on immediately.
+After breakfast, she got to open a few presents, including her beautiful birthday dress from Auntie Linda, which she (of course) wanted to put on immediately.

-We did make it to Gymboree (more on that later), which M loves because of the little tv and kid chairs they have in the corner.
+We did make it to Gymboree (more on that later), which Maggie loves because of the little tv and kid chairs they have in the corner.
 She happily sat there the entire time, totally engrossed by Yo Gabba Gabba and Sid the Science Kid.
-Unfortunately by then, Trouble was in full meltdown mode and it was time to head home!
+Unfortunately by then, Annabelle was in full meltdown mode and it was time to head home!

-Trouble actually fell asleep mid-cheesburger, and Princess wasn’t far behind.
+Annie actually fell asleep mid-cheesburger, and Maggie wasn’t far behind.

-When we finally made it home, I spent the rest of the afternoon working on the cake and birthday dinner while A. slept and M. watched her new It’s the Great Pumpkin, Charlie Brown DVD.
+When we finally made it home, I spent the rest of the afternoon working on the cake and birthday dinner while Annie slept and Maggie watched her new It’s the Great Pumpkin, Charlie Brown DVD.
 (She is obsessed with holidays and Charlie Brown!)

-Without a moment to spare, A. finally woke up from her nap and it was time to rush to pick up husband and his mom.
+Without a moment to spare, Annie finally woke up from her nap and it was time to rush to pick up my husband and his mom.

 This is just a sneak preview of some of the decorations for the real party on Saturday.